On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: An elliptical system for operator

 also satisfies

-\end{lem} \begin{proof} Notice that $\Delta_g$ is the canonical Laplacian of $\omega$, which is a second-order elliptic operator whose kernel consists only of constants.
+\end{prop} \begin{proof} Notice that $\Delta_g$ is the canonical Laplacian of $\omega$, which is an elliptic second order differential operator with kernel consisting of just constants.
 Standard linear PDE theory (cf. \cite[Appendix A]{AS}) shows that there exists a Green function $G$ for $\Delta_g$ which satisfies $G(x,y)\geq -C$ and $ \|G(x,\cdot)\|_{L^1(M,g)}\leq C$ for a constant $C>0$, and

-for all smooth functions $f_0$ and all $x\in M$.
-On the other hand, by the third equation in (\ref{ell system}),
+for all smooth functions $f_0$ and all $x\in M^{2n}$.
+On the other hand, with the third equation of (\ref{TWY5.4}), we have

-Therefore, we may add a uniform constant to $G(x,y)$ to make it nonnegative, while preserving the same Green formula.
+Therefore, we are free to add a large uniform constant to $G(x,y)$ to make it nonnegative, while preserving the same Green formula.

-If $f_0$ satisfies (\ref{positive pop}), that is, $\mathcal{D}^+_J(f)>-\omega$, then by (\ref{def f_0}), we have
+If $f_0$ satisfies (\ref{positive pop}), that is $\mathcal{D}^+_J(f)>-\omega$, then by (\ref{def of ft}), we have

-Let $x_0\in M$ be a point such that $f_0(x_0)=0$.
+Let $x_0\in M^{2n}$ be a point such that $f_0(x_0)=0$.
 By Green formula (\ref{Green formula}), we obtain